awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_organizations_deregistering_delegated_admins.md

 You can deregister delegate administrator access to accounts in your organization\.
 When an account is deregistered as a delegated administrator, the account loses authorization to access all read\-only AWS Organizations APIs that provide visibility to the members and structures of your organization\.

 **Note**
 Deregistering a delegated administrator also automatically disables all organization\-level dashboards created by the delegated administrator\.
-The delegate administrator accounts can still see the historic data for these disabled dashboards according to their respective retention periods\.
+The delegate administrator accounts can still see the historic data for these disabled dashboards according to the respective period that data is available for queries\.

 **To deregister accounts for delegated administrator access**